Thibaut833/Thibaut833/README.md

 - 🔭 I’m currently working on [my IaC homelab](https://github.com/Thibaut833/packer-debian12-proxmox)

-- 🌱 I’m currently learning **kubernetes with kodekloud to pass the CKA exam.**
+- 🌱 I’m currently learning **kubernetes with kodekloud to pass the CKA exam**

 - 👨‍💻 All of my projects are available at [https://github.com/Thibaut833](https://github.com/Thibaut833)